paalss/useful-snippets/posts/go-to-definition-ideavim.md

   - might need to ctrl click the regular way on beforehand
 - Go back to where you where you came from `ctrl o`
 - Save all files `wa`
-- delete until perimeter `dt` https://stackoverflow.com/questions/10658230/how-to-delete-until-end-of-delimiter
+- delete until delimeter `dt*` https://stackoverflow.com/questions/10658230/how-to-delete-until-end-of-delimiter
+- delete including delimeter `da*`

 ## Webstorm keyboard shortcuts
 - Show error `ctrl F1`